Biological Sciences (Zoology)

 Cell Biology

 You’ll also take a closer look at the composition of a cell – its’ components and intrinsic functions.
-By the end of this module, you will have an excellent grasp of cell biology, which will allow you to progress to more advanced and specialised topics.
+By the end of this module, you'll have an excellent grasp of cell biology, which will allow you to progress to more advanced and specialised topics.

 Year 3 (optional placement year)